bareos/bareos/docs/manuals/en/new_main_reference/source/chapter23/always-incremental.rst

 Max Full Consolidations
 ~~~~~~~~~~~~~~~~~~~~~~~

-When the **Always Incremental Max Full Age**:sup:`Dir`:sub:`Job`\  of many clients is set to the same value, it is probable that all full backups will reach the **Always Incremental Max Full Age**:sup:`Dir`:sub:`Job`\  at once and so consolidation jobs including the full backup will be started for all clients at once.
+When the :config:option:`dir/job/AlwaysIncrementalMaxFullAge`\  of many clients is set to the same value, it is probable that all full backups will reach the :config:option:`dir/job/AlwaysIncrementalMaxFullAge`\  at once and so consolidation jobs including the full backup will be started for all clients at once.
 This would again mean that the whole data being stored from all clients will be moved in one day.

 The following figure shows the amount of data being copied by the virtual jobs that do the consolidation when having 3 identically configured backup jobs: